Architectural homes specialist · Los Angeles and statewide California

 About Debbie Pisaro

 Debbie Pisaro, DRE #01369110, is a Los Angeles architectural homes agent with 24 years of experience and founder of Coastline 840, an independent California brokerage specializing in architect-designed, historic, and design-forward properties.
-She works with buyers and sellers of significant architectural homes across Los Angeles and statewide California, with deep knowledge of Hollywood Hills, Beverly Hills, Hancock Park, Studio City, Los Feliz, and Silver Lake markets.
+She works with buyers and sellers of significant architectural homes across Los Angeles and statewide California, with deep knowledge of the Hollywood Hills, Beverly Hills, Hancock Park, Studio City, Los Feliz, and Silver Lake markets.
+Reach her at (310) 362-6429 or debbie@coastline840.com.